Safety & Emergency Preparedness

 Earthquakes, Tsunamis & Disaster Supplies

-Earthquakes: Earthquakes are a serious threat in Oregon and strike without warning.
-Key elements of the Lincoln County School District’s Earthquake Plan includes procedures to…
+Earthquakes are a serious threat in Oregon and strike without warning.
+Key elements of the Lincoln County School District’s Earthquake Plan include procedures to…

 1. take protective measures during the ground shaking,